erpc-io/eRPC/README.md

 ## Requirements
  * Toolchain: A C++11 compiler and CMake 2.8+
+ * See `scripts/packages/` for required software packages for your distro.
- * Install _exactly one_ of the following, mutually-incompatible packages:
+   Install _exactly one_ of the following, mutually-incompatible packages:
    * Mellanox OFED for Mellanox NICs
    * System-wide DPDK for other, DPDK-compatible NICs
- * See `scripts/packages/` for required software packages for your distro
+ * NICs: Fast (10 GbE+) bare-metal NICs are needed for good performance. eRPC works best with Mellanox Ethernet and InfiniBand NICs.
+Any DPDK-capable NICs also work well.
+Slower/virtual NICs can still be used for testing and development.
+ * System configuration:
    * At least 1024 huge pages on every NUMA node, and unlimited SHM limits
- * UDP ports 31850 and 31851 should be open on the management network.
-   `scripts/firewalld/erpc_firewall.sh` opens them on systems running `firewalld`.
+   * On a machine with `n` eRPC processes, eRPC uses kernel UDP ports `{31850, ..., 31850 + n - 1}.` These ports should be open on the management network.
+See `scripts/firewalld/erpc_firewall.sh` for systems running `firewalld`.

 ## eRPC quickstart
  * Build and run the test suite: